olivegarden888/Anvi_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+For my second milestone I finished building my robotic arm

 # First Milestone